CONNECT-platform/inter-auth-spec/MOTIVATION.md

 ## Authorized Integration

-currently there aren't many **authorized integration**, which can be thought of as _authorization_ of **consumer**'s access to specific resource/services offered by the **provider**, is also not well supported by standing specifications, frameworks, protocols, etc. currently most widely adopted and actively maintained framework for inter-service authorization is OAuth 2.0 (since OpenID is also utilizing OAuth 2.0 at the time of this writing, it will not be referenced here specifically). however:
+currently there aren't many **authorized integration**, is also not well supported by standing specifications, frameworks, protocols, etc. currently most widely adopted and actively maintained framework for inter-service authorization is OAuth 2.0 (since OpenID is also utilizing OAuth 2.0 at the time of this writing, it will not be referenced here specifically). however:

 1. [OAuth 2.0 has limited interoperability](https://tools.ietf.org/html/rfc6749#section-1.8), which results in non-interoperable implementations by various **provider**s.
 1. OAuth 2.0 is designed focusing on end-user authorization, relying extensively on concepts specific to that scenario, such as user-agents and [HTTP redirects](https://tools.ietf.org/html/rfc6749#section-1.7), which limit its applicability (for example, in case of systematic **authorize**ing parties, where all of the communication should occur without involvement of any user-agent).